skycoin/skycoin-lite/README.md

 and make sure `NODE_PATH` is set to the value of `npm root --global` in your environment.

-### Updating the skycoin code

-To mantain compatibility, avoid errors and facilitate the update process, the [Skycoin](https://github.com/skycoin/skycoin) code is added as vendored dependency through `dep`.
-However, if the Skycoin code is updated using dep, `make build-js` and `make build-js-min` will stop working, because Skycoin uses dependencies that are not compatible with gopherjs.
-To solve this problem, it is necessary to execute `make fix-skycoin-dependency` after updating the dependencies with dep.

 ### Formatting

 All `.go` source files should be formatted `goimports`.
 You can do this with: